Common Boiler Water Problems

 3. Water Leaks

-One boiler problem with the water chemistry that can happen is water leaks.
+Water leaks are another common issue for steam boilers.
 Improper water chemistry inside a boiler can lead to pinhole leaks in the tank, pipes or other parts of the system.

 Due to the labor required to remove leaking parts of your boiler system, replacing multiple elements at once may be more cost-effective than having the leaks fixed piecemeal.
 This price savings is especially true if you have numerous holes in pipes inside the walls or other hard-to-reach places.
 Don’t attempt to change the pipes or other parts yourself.
 Leave that labor-intensive task to a professional.